 - An opportunity to live away from home

 - Opportunities to make new friends and diverse your network

-- Finally, the chance of NOT having a job at the end.
+- NOT having a job at the end

 Is there any other way to get a degree minus the debt?

 This alternative is called a Degree Apprenticeship; a vocational and practical qualification that results in students receiving a high-class degree and three years of real life, real workplace training.

 The cost is nothing, yes nothing and from what we hear from young Degree Apprentices all the other boxes are also ticked.

 - A deep and specific knowledge of the industry and sector in which they are working.